docker/docs/datacenter/ucp/2.0/guides/applications/deploy-app-cli.md

 ---
+description: Learn how to deploy containerized applications on a swarm, with Docker Universal Control Plane.
+keywords: deploy, application
 title: Deploy an app from the CLI
-description: Learn how to deploy containerized applications on a swarm, with Docker Universal Control Plane.
-keywords:
-- deploy, application
 ---

 With Docker Universal Control Plane you can deploy your apps from the CLI,